ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 **starting position** coresponding to the log entry where they wish their ownership of the label to begin.
 This starting position MUST correspond to a distinguished log entry that is not expired.
-The user then executes the following algorithm to initialize their state and verify the search structure of the tree:
+The user then executes the following algorithm:

 1. Compute the list of log entries to inspect.
-This list starts with the log entry at the user's requested starting position, followed by the log entries that are on the starting position's direct path and to its left, ending after the first expired log entry.
+This list starts with the log entry at the requested starting position, followed by the log entries that are on the starting position's direct path and to its left, ending after the first expired log entry.

-2. Obtain from the Transparency Log the greatest version of the label that existed as of each of these log entries.
+2. Obtain the greatest version of the label that existed as of each of these log entries.
 If the label did not exist, no value is provided.
-The user verifies that each version is less than or equal to the one prior.
+Verify that each version is less than or equal to the one prior.

-3. Obtain from the Transparency Log VRF proofs for version zero of the label and all other versions of the label that would appear in a search binary ladder where the target version was any of the versions given in step 2.
+3. Obtain VRF proofs for version zero of the label and all other versions of the label that would appear in a search binary ladder where the target version was any of the versions given in step 2.

-4. Obtain from the Transparency Log the commitment to the label's value at each version where a VRF proof was provided in step 3 and the version is understood to exist based on the information provided in step 2.
+4. Obtain the commitment to the label's value at each version where a VRF proof was provided in step 3 and the version is understood to exist based on the information provided in step 2.

-5. Obtain a search binary ladder for each log entry in the list computed in step 1 where the target version is the corresponding version given in step 2, or zero if no version was given, without omitting redundant lookups.
-The user verifies that each binary ladder is consistent with the claimed greatest version of the label.
+5. Obtain a search binary ladder from each log entry in the list computed in step 1 where the target version is the corresponding version given in step 2, or zero if no version was given, without omitting redundant lookups.
+Verify that each binary ladder terminates in a way that is consistent with the claimed greatest version of the label.

 Once the label owner has initialized their state, they can begin regular monitoring.
-The label owner advertises the greatest version of the label that they're aware of, and the rightmost distinguished log entry that they've verified is correct, to the Transparency Log.
+The label owner advertises to the Transparency Log the greatest version of the label that they're aware of and the rightmost distinguished log entry that they've verified is correct.
 For a number of subsequent distinguished log entries, the Transparency Log provides a binary ladder proving that no new unexpected versions of the label exist.
 This is described below as a recursive algorithm, starting with the root log entry:

 1. If the current log entry is not distinguished, stop.